Selenium

 In addition, the Selenium core is removed but supports Selenium RC indirectly through a back-end web driver.

-It supports headless HTMLUnit browser It does not support headless HTMLUnit browser
+It supports a headless HTMLUnit browser It does not support a headless HTMLUnit browser

 What is Selenium 4?